GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

             username: root
             password: grailsgooglecloud

-The production datasource url uses a custom url which is built with several components:
+The production datasource URL uses a custom URL which is built with several components:

-    jdbc:mysql://google/{DATABASE_NAME}?socketFactory=com.google.cloud.sql.mysql.SocketFactory&cloudSqlInstance={INSTANCE_NAME}&useSSL=true
+    jdbc:mysql://google/[DATABASE_NAME]?socketFactory=com.google.cloud.sql.mysql.SocketFactory&cloudSqlInstance=[INSTANCE_NAME]&useSSL=true

-- **DATABASE_NAME** Use the database name you used when you created the database.
+- For `[DATABASE_NAME], use the database name you used when you created the database.

-- **INSTANCE_NAME** You can find your instance name in your Cloud SQL instance details:
+- For `[INSTANCE_NAME]`, use your instance name, which is visible in your Cloud SQL instance details:

 ![](https://storage.googleapis.com/gcp-community/tutorials/deploy-grails-to-google-cloud/cloudsql-13.png)

-- **USERNAME / PASSWORD** For this guide, you use username: _root_ and the password which you entered when you created the SQL instance; see previous sections.
+- For this guide, use username `root`, and use the password which you entered when you created the SQL instance; see previous sections.

-[Cloud SQL Socket Factory for JDBC drivers Github Repository](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory) contains a tool in _examples/getting-started_ that can help generate the JDBC URL and verify that connectivity can be established.
+The [Cloud SQL Socket Factory for JDBC drivers Github repository](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory) contains a tool in `examples/getting-started` that can help generate the JDBC URL and verify that connectivity can be established.

 ## Cloud Storage